virtual team building activities

 Working continuously for multiple hours can be quite exhausting for most employees, which is why there is a need for short breaks.

-For this virtual team building activity, you can schedule 15 minutes for your team to join a video chat while enjoying a cup of coffee.
+For this remote team building activity, you can schedule 15 minutes for your team to join a video chat while enjoying a cup of coffee.
 This activity can allow your team to catch up with each other, the same as when they are in the office.
 If you want it to be more realistic, why not add a water dispenser in the background?

 You can do this in between meetings or regular working days, depending on your team’s availability.
 Make a deal not to talk about work during virtual coffee breaks.